curvedinf/hypercells/README.md

 - `displayed_fields`: Optional.
 A list of strings that name which fields of `queryset` to display.
 - `hidden_fields`: Optional.
 A list of strings that name which fields of `queryset` to hide.
 This is mutually exclusive to `displayed_fields`, with `displayed_fields` having priority.
-- css_classes : Optional.
+- `css_classes`: Optional.
 Default value: `{'table': 'table table-responsive table-hover', 'thead': '', 'thead_tr': '',
-'thead_th': '', 'tbody': '', 'tbody_tr': '', 'tbody_td': '',}` A dictionary of css classes to add to various
+'thead_th': '', 'tbody': '', 'tbody_tr': '', 'tbody_td': '',}`.
+A dictionary of css classes to add to various
 elements of the table.